 When it comes to food, the billionaire investor has been known to save money by taking the fast-food route.
 In fact, he might kick off his day with a trip to McDonald’s during his five-minute drive to work, reports CNBC.

-If he’s feeling rich, he’ll splurge by spending $3.17 on a bacon, egg and cheese biscuit sandwich.
-If the market’s down, he might spend $2.95 on a sausage, egg and cheese sandwich instead.
-On a really bad day, he buys two sausage patties for $2.61, puts them together and washes it down with a Coke he pours himself.
+If he’s feeling rich, he’ll splurge on a bacon, egg and cheese biscuit sandwich.
+If the market’s down, he might opt for the cheaper sausage, egg and cheese sandwich instead.
+On a really bad day, he buys two sausage patties, puts them together and washes it down with a Coke he pours himself.

 Buffett also is known to opt for cheap food when he’s on the road — but forget the cholesterol-soaked bacon and eggs at a local restaurant.
 Buffett’s travel breakfast might consist of a pack of Oreos, his friend Bill Gates — yes, his good buddy is the Microsoft founder — wrote on his blog.